Clinical Radiation Research

 Each time a patient requires care, they undergo scanning and review by a range of specialists with expertise in the type and location of tumour; detailed planning and evaluation of treatment; and follow-up care.
 Each patient has an individual workflow, to which each member of their care team contributes – what needs to be done and why, what has been done and how, what are the outcomes (how well is the patient?).

-From experience, we've learned that every patient is different; and that the advances being made in technology need to be matched with great effort to ensure that the treatment being delivered is appropriate for those individuals.
 The research undertaken in Radiation Oncology at Calvary Mater Newcastle often involves trials of treatment options, which require the collaboration of many sites, health professionals, biomedical scientists and patient participants.
-Currently we are conducting or are following up on around 40 of these trials, with many more about to begin.

 Researchers in the Centre for Clinical Radiation Research can be found on the research pages of the Calvary Mater Newcastle.